Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The various components of prefabricated buildings are engineered at a factory and delivered to a location where they are assembled.
 Prefabricated buildings are a viable and reliable alternative for creating work space, storage area, and flexible manufacturing facilities.
 The components of prefabricated buildings include framing, secondary supports, wall and roof panels, door and window frames, fasteners, and sheeting and insulation.

-Although the larger components may seem to be the foundational and necessary parts of the assembly of prefabricated buildings, the most essential and crucial items are the screws, bolts, nails, and fasteners required to hold the various elements together.
-A wide selection of fasteners is carefully engineered and designed for long use and easy installation.
+While larger components might seem like the core elements of prefabricated building assembly, the most crucial items are the screws, bolts, nails, and fasteners that secure the various parts together.
+These fasteners are meticulously engineered for durability and ease of installation.

-Components include construction elements such as windows, doors, and trusses, which by themselves are not complete panels.
-Among the prefabricated materials, these have the least amount of off-site assembly, but usage is more flexible since they can be placed and installed according to actual site conditions.
+Prefabricated components include construction elements such as windows, doors, and trusses, which are not complete panels on their own.
+Although these materials involve minimal off-site assembly, they offer greater flexibility in use, as they can be adapted and installed based on specific site conditions.

 Prefabricated Panels

-Prefabricated panels are two-dimensional components that are put together on-site to form a building.
-They require more on-site work than modular prefabricated buildings.
-These components are commonly available as sub-assemblies with complete finishing and installed features such as windows, doors, and insulation.
-Panels can also be supplied as bare structural frameworks in which the additional components can be later added on-site.
-Different types of prefabricated panels vary according to material and form.
+Prefabricated panels are two-dimensional components assembled on-site to construct a building.
+They typically require more on-site work compared to modular prefabricated buildings.
+These panels are often available as sub-assemblies with complete finishes and installed features like windows, doors, and insulation.
+Alternatively, panels can be supplied as bare structural frameworks, with additional components added on-site.
+The types of prefabricated panels vary based on material and form.

 Structural Insulated Panels (SIPs): This type of panel consists of two structural facings with a layer of insulating material sandwiched in-between.
 The two structural facings or boards can be metal sheets, plywood, and cement.
 The insulating material can be polymer foams such as expanded polyurethane and polystyrene foams.
 These are manufactured by gluing the three pieces with strong adhesives or by letting the foam expand and cure whie forming between the facings.
 In both processes, the facings are clamped together.
 Pressure and temperature are applied until the adhesive or foam has cured.